eddie-lim/whosthehost/README.md

 - This service will need a webhook to call to tell them who is the host!

 ### Current Limitations
-- Would need to manually restart the service when new channel or existing channel has the cron expression updated.
+- Would need to manually restart the service when new event or existing event has the cron expression updated.
 This is to refresh and start the cronjob.
   - To be updated to use endpoint to trigger refresh

 # Phases